utap2/utap2/docs/rst/installation.rst

 .. image:: ../figures/choose_google_account.PNG

-Click on continue, to sign in Google cloud SDK.
+Click on continue to sign in Google cloud SDK.

 .. image:: ../figures/sign_in_sdk.PNG

-Click on Allow, to access your Google Account.
+Click on Allow to access your Google Account.

 .. image:: ../figures/allow_auth.PNG

-Click on copy
+Click on copy to copy the indicated password.

 .. image:: ../figures/copy_code.PNG